 Back pain can be either acute or chronic.
 Acute symptoms come on suddenly from a specific incident or injury. it is particularly painful.
 Or it can be a chronic, long-term back injury.

 Gradual onset back pain

 Mild or moderate pain can be from a chronic or long-term back problem or can follow a bout of acute pain.
 It may be difficult to diagnose a specific cause of long-term low back pain.
-This is because there are so many structures which can cause or contribute.
+This is because there are so many structures that can cause or contribute.
 Getting good professional advice to diagnose the cause of your problem is a good point to start, along with doing everything in your power to reduce painful symptoms.